-Piers Morgan Bashes Kim Kardashian’s Nude Selfies Calling It Anti-Feminist
+Piers Morgan Bashes Kim Kardashian’s Nude Selfies, Calling It Anti-Feminist

 Piers Morgan might be gagged up again by Susanna Reid

-The 51-year-old was in a bad mood after his fave team, Arsenal was out from the Champions League following their loss to Bayern Munich on Tuesday.
+The 51-year-old was in a bad mood after his fave team, Arsenal, was out from the Champions League following their loss to Bayern Munich on Tuesday.
 His co-host Charlotte Hawkins advised him to not support football anymore as he would just put himself “through the torment of it.”

 Morgan responded, “This is the problem on International Women’s Day.
 People say very silly things.
 Let’s move on.”